2022 Langmeil Steadfast Shiraz Cabernet

 Description

-The Barossa is renowned for its viticulture, history and winemaking dating back to the 1840s.
+The Barossa region is renowned for its viticulture, history, and winemaking traditions dating back to the 1840s.
 The Langmeil Steadfast is a beautiful blend of Shiraz and Cabernet Sauvignon grapes.
-On the nose you will find energetic blue fruits with hints of raspberry and plum.
-Hints of mint and licorice add complexity, with cedar oak and savory notes.
+The nose reveals energetic blue fruit with hints of raspberry and plum.
+Hints of mint and licorice add complexity, along with cedar oak and savory notes.
 The palate is rich and juicy, with a medium to full body.
-The Cabernet Sauvignon stands out with its blackcurrant, blueberry and spicy notes, while the Shiraz fills the palate and softens the tannins in the finish.
+The Cabernet Sauvignon shines through with its blackcurrant, blueberry, and spicy notes, while the Shiraz fills the palate and softens the tannins on the finish.

 Specifications